pyrocko/pyrocko/doc/source/apps/snuffler/index.rst

-Snuffler - *Seismogram Browser and Workbench*
+Snuffler - *seismogram browser and workbench*
 =============================================

 Snuffler is a seismogram browser and workbench.